 Dental emergencies and injuries are common problems that both children and adults experience.
 An estimated 48% of children experience dental trauma or emergency at some point in their life.
 Children experience different types of dental emergencies ranging from mild to severe.
 The most common are discussed below.

 The main strategies for relieving pain and swelling are cleaning the affected part using warm water and using a cold compress.
-You can also remove the impacted tooth if your Houston, Texas, family dentist deems it necessary.
+You can also have the impacted tooth removed if your family dentist deems it necessary.

-When a child’s tooth is knocked out of the mouth, it’s advisable to contact pediatric dental emergency personnel immediately.
+When a child’s tooth is knocked out of the mouth, it’s advisable to immediately contact pediatric dental emergency personnel.
 Typically, pediatric dentists refrain from re-implanting a broken baby tooth as it can cause further damages to the bud.
 Visit a dentist within one hour of avulsion for a successful re-implantation procedure.

 You can also help to recover the tooth by correctly handling the crown and not touching the root.
 Also, rinse the remains of dirt using water, but don’t scrub.

 If you’re dealing with an older child, reinsert the tooth into its socket by applying gentle pressure; but for a younger child, put the tooth in a glass of saliva or milk to prevent it from drying.

 The International Journal of Pediatric Dentistry Journal reveals that dental trauma can sometimes push one or several teeth up into the jawbone.
 Such occurrences result in different injuries, depending on the extent of the push.
 However, the resulting trauma is strong enough to fracture a tooth socket besides injuring the ligament.